catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

    environment variables to configure the CLI.

 You can find instructions on how to install and set up the CLI :ref:`here
 <command-line-interface>`.
+After which, you may want to familiarise yourself
+with its functioning by following :ref:`this tutorial
+<using-the-command-line-interface>` to use it to deploy a compute instance.

 We're also working on a containerised version of the CLI designed to help you get up and running as quickly and intuitively as possible.
 You can `try it here
 <https://github.com/catalyst-cloud/openstackclient-container>`_.

-After installing and configuring the CLI, you may want to familiarise yourself with it's functioning by following :ref:`this tutorial
-<using-the-command-line-interface>` to use it to deploy a compute instance.

 For more in depth documentation, the official OpenStack Client documentation is the most thorough source of information.
 You can `find it here